 If the interview goes ahead and the journalist wants to cover your story, they may choose to do this face to face or over the phone.
-Get in touch with See Me's Communications Manager before to get some tips and advice.
+Get in touch with See Me's senior communications officer beforehand to get some tips and advice.

-A pre-recorded interview means they may spend 10-15mins chatting with you and then only use a short segment of what you say (often this could end up less than one minute), whereas a live interview will go straight out on the radio or TV so will be exactly what you say.
+A pre-recorded interview means they may spend 10 to 15mins chatting with you and then only use a short segment of what you say (often this ends up being less than one minute), whereas a live interview will go straight out on the radio or TV so will be exactly what you say.
 If you are doing a pre-recorded interview, bear in mind you can ask to try again if you are not happy with your first response.